 On May 12 and 13, researchers from the 13 European research centers that make up thegathered at the Research in Vienna to discuss the topic of “inflammation and immunity.”
 EU-LIFE, an initiative founded in 2013, offers significant opportunities for the participating institutes: “EU-LIFE creates the scope for fantastic collaborations between the centers and between researchers on every level,” said Jo Bury, director of the Vlaams Instituut voor Biotechnologie (VIB), in a speech that opened the workshop.

-Such collaborative opportunities were reflected in the, which had an special format.
+Such collaborative opportunities were reflected in the scientific presentations, which had an special format.
 “Tandem talks” were delivered by one researcher from basic research and another from the clinical side, teaming up to report on how science moves between the laboratory and the hospital bed.

 MDC-researcherand from the Charité and the ECRC presented their recent progress in cancer therapy with T cells.
 These cells can be isolated from a patient's blood, equipped with new T cell receptors that detect cancer cells by binding pathologically altered features on their surface and destroy them.
 First clinical tests employing this strategy have been very successful.
 Challenging tasks that lie ahead are the selection of suitable T cell receptors or special subpopulations from the family of T cells.
 These are topics the two researchers are working on.